Ultracold Mechanical Quantum Sensor for Tests of New Physics: Implications for Fundamental Physics

 \section{Implications for Fundamental Physics}

-The measured excited-state population of the HBAR mechanical resonators can be used to make inferences about any external signal that acts as a drive on the HBAR mode.
-In particular, by assuming that $P_p$ is entirely due to a particular signal, we can provide an upper bound on its strength.
-Here we give three examples of signals relevant for fundamental physics.
+By assuming that the measured excited-state population $P_p$ is entirely due to a particular external signal, we can provide an upper bound on its strength.
+Here we give two examples of signals relevant for fundamental physics.